OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/02-Testing_for_Stored_Cross_Site_Scripting.md

 > <input class="inputbox" type="text" name="email" size="40" value="aaa@aa.com"><script>alert(document.cookie)</script>
 > ```
 >
 > The input is stored and the XSS payload is executed by the browser when reloading the page.
 If the input is escaped by the application, testers should test the application for XSS filters.
-For instance, if the string “SCRIPT” is replaced by a space or by a NULL character then this could be a potential sign of XSS filtering in action.
+For instance, if the string "SCRIPT" is replaced by a space or by a NULL character then this could be a potential sign of XSS filtering in action.
 Many techniques exist in order to evade input filters (see [testing for reflected XSS](01-Testing_for_Reflected_Cross_Site_Scripting.md)) chapter).
 It is strongly recommended that testers refer to [XSS Filter Evasion](https://owasp.org/www-community/xss-filter-evasion-cheatsheet) and [Mario](https://cybersecurity.wtf/encoder/) XSS Cheat pages, which provide an extensive list of XSS attacks and filtering bypasses.
 Refer to the whitepapers and tools section for more detailed information.

 #### Leverage Stored XSS with BeEF